masum-abrar/Blood-Donation/README.md

 <strong> Admin Password :  </strong> Masum@123

+<strong> Project Concept: </strong>
+The Blood Donation Website is a platform designed to facilitate blood donation by connecting donors with recipients in need of blood.
+It serves as a centralized hub where users can register as donors, request blood, and participate in blood donation drives.
+The website aims to streamline the process of finding blood donors, making donations, and spreading awareness about the importance of blood donation.

+<strong> Technologies Used: </strong>

+* Frontend: React.js
+* Styling: Tailwind CSS
+* Backend : Node.js
+* Database: MongoDB
+* Deployment: Vercle

  <strong> Ten points Features and characteristics of My website. </strong>

 * Donor can create donation Request.